 How do I create a budget?

 Do you check your bank account at the end of the month or semester and wonder where all the money went?
 Before you can manage your money, you have to know how you’re spending it.
 Use a spreadsheet to track and categorize your expenses for one month.
 Get in the habit of recording your expenditures once a day.
+Download this form to create your budget:

 It's useful to separate your expenses into three categories: